dplyukhin/uigc-bench/README.md

 The "quick" evaluation only runs a subset of the Savina benchmarks.
 Each benchmark only runs for ten iterations and just one JVM invocation.
-You can customize the number of iterations and JVM invocations with the `--iter` and `--invocations` flags, respectively.
+You can customize the number of iterations and JVM invocations with the `--iterations` and `--invocations` flags, respectively.
 The raw data will be written to the `data/` directory.

 ## Viewing Results